avipunes/useful-object/README.md

 # Useful Object

-Typescript util to add useful methods to global Object type.
+Typescript util to add useful methods to global Object, Array and more types.

 ## Installation